 German Netflix series simply called “Dark” has been around since June 2017 (seasons 1 and 2) .
 The new season 3 has only recently become available.
 Watch out for the first scene in the first episode: a gruesome suicide by hanging which you might want to hit fast forward through.
 Very dark indeed.
 If you do fast forward don’t miss the short sequence in which the victim’s mother grabs the suicide note before anyone else can read it.
 The victim here is Michael Kahnwald and his mother is Ines.
 This whole scene, and the names of the characters, are pivotal to the whole story.
 We’ll return to the intrigue, setup by the first scene, after discussing some general comments about the time travel genre.
 Take the opportunity for a pause because “Dark” is a bumpy, head-spinning journey.
-(Edit: postponed to the continuation in Part 2).
+(Edit: to be found in the continuation in Part 2).

 It is sometimes said that time travel is impossible because of the paradox that you could go back in time and kill your own mother before she gave birth to you.
 One common theme explored in sci-fi movies, for instance in “Star Trek” franchise, is that time travel is permissible only if the time travellers don’t do anything in the past that will alter the future.
 You might remember the scene in Star Trek IV: The Journey Home (1986) when Kirk and crew travel back to the mid-1980’s San Francisco.
 They try to disguise Spock’s Vulcan ears with a beanie so he isn’t noticed.
 Spock, subsequently, nearly blows his cover when he applies an aggressive Vulcan nerve pinch to a punk-rocker on a bus.